fbpx

 Over the years the fight for women’s equal treatment has resulted in many positive outcomes.
 More women get promotions now, women also work in industries that were previously reserved for men only.
 However, despite the strides that we have made as a society there is still a lot of sexism at the workplace.
 Male bosses and colleagues do some things that devalue women.
 With some actions, it is quite obvious that it is sexist but other times it is quite subtle.
 Some men might not even realize that what they did is sexist because of the patriarchal influence in socialization.

-Here are several sexist things that still happen at the workplace that should stop.
+Here are several sexist things that still happen in the workplace that should stop.

-1. Expecting women to do the “female” tasks at the workplace
+1. Expecting women to do the “female” tasks in the workplace

 In most offices, there is an underlying notion that tasks perceived to be feminine should be done by the women in the office.
 For example, if there is an office kitchen men will generally act like women should ensure that it’s clean.
 In the case where colleagues need to serve food, some male workmates will assume that the women should serve them.
 During office parties, there is an assumption that women love to decorate and organize parties so such tasks are left to them without any discussions.

 While some women may enjoy such tasks, it is wrong to assume that women will perform the tasks.
-The professional setting would dictate that each person tends to their needs such as clean up or serve themselves.
+The professional setting would dictate that each person tends to their needs such as cleaning up or serving themselves.
 Regardless of societal norms like women serving men in social gatherings, professional spaces should consider people’s different backgrounds.

 1. Insensitive comments that masquerade as jokes

-It is common to hear a male colleague tell a female colleague before a client meeting things like, “Wear a low cut top to seal this.”
+It is common to hear a male colleague tell a female colleague before a client meeting things like, “Wear a low-cut top to seal this.”
 Others will tell them to put on short skirts and such things.
 Such remarks objectify the woman and disregard professional qualifications.
-Most of the times such remarks are said as a joke but they are loaded with a lot of sexism.
+Most of the time such remarks are said as a joke but they are loaded with a lot of sexism.

 1. Lack of physical boundaries